Kouji Okada

-Kouji "Cozy" Okada (岡田耕始, Okada Kōji) (born February 22, 1964) is a Japanese video game producer and director.
+Kouji Okada (岡田 耕始, Okada Kōji) is a Japanese video game producer and director.

+History

 Beginning his career in the early 1980s with stints at Universal Technos and Tecmo, Okada went on to become one of the founders of Atlus in 1986, as well as co-creating the Megami Tensei and Persona series of role-playing games.
 After leaving Atlus in 2003, Okada formed the studio Gaia, which he led until its dissolution in 2010.

+In January 2026, Okada was reported to be involved in the production of Villion:Code.